 This consequential work by a pioneer aviation historian fills a significant gap in the story of the defeat of France in 1940.
 Higham also more fully explains the Battle of Britain and its influence on the Luftwaffe’s invasion of the USSR.
 The author provides a comparative analysis of the French, German, and British air forces and then dissects their campaigns, losses, and replacement abilities.
 His research led to an important finding: the three air forces actually shot down only 19 percent of the number of aircraft claimed, and in the RAF’s case, 44 percent of those shot down were readily repairable, contrasting with only 8 percent for the Germans and zero for the French.
 Higham concludes that awareness of consumption, wastage, and sustainability were intimately connected to survival, and his book emphasizes the necessity of realistic assessments.

 Robin Higham was a professor at Kansas State University for 35 years and served in the RAF as a pilot.
-The author of numerous books on aviation history, including Two Roads to War, he lives in Manhattan, KS.
+The author of numerous books on aviation history, including Two Roads to War.
+Professor Higham passed away on 27 August 2015.

 Praise for Two Roads to War:

 “Unflinching Zeal is very much recommended [book for those] who seek in-depth history surrounding early World War II.”